Skip to main content

 • Tiles or sprites already placed in those prefabs.

-Step 1: Prepare Room Templates
+Step 1: Prepare Room Templates (Optional)

 The generator needs to know where the doors are in your prefabs.
+If you want to dive straight in, you can skip this step and use the provided room templates in Assets/DynamicDungeon/Examples/DungeonDemo/Rooms.

 Step 2: Create a Dungeon Flow